A Dermatologist Just Schooled Me On Sunscreen & I Learned So Much

 ADVERTISEMENT

 Moreover, your personal skincare routine can still include all your exfoliating acids and active ingredients that you use to treat acne, lines, wrinkles, dullness and dark spots.
-Just make sure to include an SPF in your regime, even if you’re only using your active ingredients at night.
-According to Dr. Day, as long as you add sunscreen, you don’t have to massively alter your skincare regime in order to protect your skin from the sun — meaning it’s only beneficial to wear it.
+Just make sure to include an SPF in your routine, even if you’re only using your active ingredients at night.
+According to Dr Day, as long as you add sunscreen, you don’t have to massively alter your skincare routine in order to protect your skin from the sun — meaning it’s only beneficial to wear it.

 Myth: It’s best to stay inside, away from the sun.

-The British Skin Foundation and The Skin Cancer Foundation supports Refinery29’s mission to promote sun safety.
+The British Skin Foundation, The Skin Cancer Foundation, and The Melanoma Research Alliance support Refinery29’s mission to promote sun safety.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.